 By the way, it’s the very one that made my taste buds quiver while my partner went for the Jeanine based on pan-fried Andouillette de Vire, Emmenthal, apple, onion confit with cider, old-fashioned mustard.

 The asset?
 The very light pancake batter thanks to a very peculiar technic used by the chef, a Breton too, the technic is to hit the batter with both hands to stretch the batter and make it lighter.

-The biggest appetites will go for the Martine (homemade apple compote, chestnut cream, fresh fromage blanc and speculoos sprinklers) or the Eliane (homemade chocolate sauce, pear carpaccio, toasted almonds and vanilla ice cream).
+The biggest appetites will go for the Martine (homemade apple sauce, chestnut cream, fresh fromage blanc and speculoos chunks) or the Eliane (homemade chocolate sauce, pear carpaccio, toasted almonds and vanilla ice cream).

 The three friends chose to highlight all terroirs (Basque country, Normandy, Brittany) to offer varied savors: sourness, fruitiness, bitterness…